PlesnikJakub/Course-VIS-2020-2021/lectures/lecture7/readme.md

 ```

-## Step 4 - Implement connection to data
+## Step 3 - Fill database with data

-You can check project in this folder and find class **DBConnector** this class is responsible for creating a connection to SQL DB.
-You can find some inpiration there.
-There is also a tons of matirals from different sources.
+Again you have a two options.
+1. You can write your script manualy
+2. You can use some IDE that have excel like table to create and modify data

+:warning: If you will use option 2, after filling DB with data export data to inser script to have in as a backup.

 ```sql
 INSERT INTO CUSTOMERS (NAME,AGE,ADDRESS,SALARY)